KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 # "Container friendly" features

 ## Take CPU quotas into account
-CPU quotas are now taken into account when deciding the default number of online schedulers.​
+CPU quotas are now taken into account when deciding the default number of online schedulers.

-Thus, improving performance in container environments where quotas are applied, such as docker with the `--cpus` flag.​
+Thus, improving performance in container environments where quotas are applied, such as docker with the `--cpus` flag.

 ## EPMD independence
-We have improved the handshake during connection setup in the Erlang distribution protocol.​ It is now possible to agree on protocol version without depending on epmd or other prior knowledge of peer node version. ​ (makes it independent on EPMD)​
+We have improved the handshake during connection setup in the Erlang distribution protocol.
+It is now possible to agree on protocol version without depending on epmd or other prior knowledge of peer node version.
+(makes it independent on EPMD)
-The possibility to run Erlang distribution without​ relying on EPMD has been extended.
-To achieve this a​ couple of new options to the inet distribution has been​ added.​
+The possibility to run Erlang distribution without relying on EPMD has been extended.
+To achieve this a couple of new options to the inet distribution has been added.

-​
-- `-dist_listen false` Setup the distribution​ channel, but do not listen for incoming connection.​ This is useful when you want to use the current node to​ interact with another node on the same machine without​ it joining the entire cluster.​
+- `-dist_listen false` Setup the distribution channel, but do not listen for incoming connection.
+This is useful when you want to use the current node to interact with another node on the same machine without it joining the entire cluster.

-​
-- `-erl_epmd_port Port` Configure a default port that​ the built-in EPMD client should return.
-This allows the​ local node to know the port to connect to for any other​ node in the cluster.​
+- `-erl_epmd_port Port` Configure a default port that the built-in EPMD client should return.
+This allows the local node to know the port to connect to for any other node in the cluster.

-​
-The `erl_epmd` callback API has also been extended to​ allow returning -1 as the creation which means that a​ random creation will be created by the node.​
+The `erl_epmd` callback API has also been extended to allow returning -1 as the creation which means that a random creation will be created by the node.

-​
-In addition a new callback function called​ listen_port_please has been added that allows the​ callback to return which listen port the distribution​ should use.
-This can be used instead of​ `inet_dist_listen_min/max` if the listen port is to be​ fetched from an external service.​
+In addition a new callback function called listen_port_please has been added that allows the callback to return which listen port the distribution should use.
+This can be used instead of `inet_dist_listen_min/max` if the listen port is to be fetched from an external service.

 ## New option for `erl_call`
-`erl_call` got a new `address` option, that can be used to connect directly to a node  without being dependent on epmd to resolve the node name.​
+`erl_call` got a new `address` option, that can be used to connect directly to a node  without being dependent on epmd to resolve the node name.

-…​
 ```
 MORE TO WRITE